Earthquakes on May 8, 2026

 6.9 km---✓ ReviewedUSGS →

-At 21:09 UTC on May 8, 2026, a magnitude 2.2 tremor occurred 18 km NNW of Ocotillo Wells, CA. The hypocenter lay at 6.9 km, placing this in the shallow crustal category.
-The epicenter is at 33.305°, -116.177°.
+On May 8, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 18 km NNW of Ocotillo Wells, CA at 21:09 UTC.
+At a depth of 6.9 km, the event was shallow crustal.
+Coordinates: 33.305°, -116.177°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08